pytorch/audio/README.md

 A spectrogram can be converted to DB scale or Mel scale, using AmplitudeToDB and AmplitudeToMel.

-The Kaldi compliance interface follow Kaldi's interface.
+The Kaldi compliance interface follows Kaldi's interface.